-The American University in Dubai is committed to providing reasonable accommodations and equal access to university programs and activities for students with documented disabilities/special needs.
+The American University in Dubai is committed to providing reasonable accommodations and equal access to university programs and activities for people of determination with documented disabilities.
 A reasonable accommodation is one that is consistent with academic standards of the university and does not require substantial course or program alteration.